bast/help-with-supercomputers/talk.md

 ---

+# When to ask for help

+- Do not hesitate to ask for help and ask if in doubt.

+- But the helper will appreciate if you spend more than 2 minutes on the problem before asking.

+---

 # Give yourself a time limit

 .quote["I will work on this problem for one hour, then go to garage and ask for help".]